haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 #### Registration / Login

-In order to start the submission, either click on "*here*" next to the submission section, or click [here](https://nestor.science.uu.nl/auth/register/){:target="_blank"}.
-To start the submission process, we are prompted for our login credentials.
-After successful validation of our credentials we can proceed to the structure upload.
+To start the submission, click [here](https://bianca.science.uu.nl/haddock2.4/submit/1){:target="_blank"}.
+You will be prompted for our login credentials.
+After successful validation of your credentials you can proceed to the structure upload.
 If running this tutorial in the context of a course/workshop, you will be provided with course credentials.

-**Note:** The blue bars on the server can be folded/unfolded by clicking on the arrow on the left
+**Note:** The blue bars on the server can be folded/unfolded by clicking on the arrow on the left.

 #### Submission and validation of structures